ZoneSix/Universal-Dice/README.md

 This utility started out as a school assignment to render simple graphics to the GUI in Java.
 I later distributed it to my website.
 The second assigment we got was to built on our existing program but make the dice in to an object.
-I also built on top of the existing program in the meantime witch GUI optimizations to make it more user-friendly, support up to 5 dice for various games and ect, leading up to the second version.
+I also built on top of the existing program in the meantime whitch GUI optimizations to make it more user-friendly, support up to 5 dice for various games and ect, leading up to the second version.